luispuerto/luispuerto-net/_posts/2018-01-18-convert-you-pi-in-an-airplay-receiver.md

 <pre class="lang:sh decode:true" title="Starting Shairport Sync">$ sudo service shairport-sync start</pre>

 You are going to be able to find the Pi among the devices that offer AirPlay from your iOS device or your Mac.
-The name of the device is going to be the hostname you set up for your Pi using the [raspi-config interface](https://pimylifeup.com/raspi-config-tool/), if you haven&#8217;t changed it, it&#8217;s going to be `RaspberryPi`.
+The name of the device is going to be the hostname you set up for your Pi using the [raspi-config interface](https://pimylifeup.com/raspi-config-tool/), if you haven't changed it, it's going to be `RaspberryPi`.

 # Tune up